Freddy's Fashion Mart massacre: Attack

 On December 8, 1995, Roland James Smith Jr., who may have attended previous protests outside the store, entered Harari's at around 10:12 a.m.
 EST with a .38-caliber revolver and a container of flammable liquid.
 He ordered black customers to leave, then set the store on fire by sprinkling around the accelerant, positioning himself near the only exit.
 Smith shot at two police officers arriving at the scene and shot four customers as they were escaping the fire.
 At 12:07 p.m., firefighters had contained the blaze and entered the burned-out building to discover seven store employees had died of smoke inhalation, and the gunman had fatally shot himself.
 Fire Department officials discovered that the store's sprinkler had been shut down, in violation of the local fire code.
 The only fire escape had been bricked up (this was not a violation at the time, as long as a working sprinkler system was provided), so the only exit for those trapped meant passing the gunman.
 Three of the victims were found in a back room at street level, and four in the sealed basement.

 Victims

-The seven fatal victims consisted of one Black, five Hispanics, and one Guyanese, and the wounded victims consisted of one Jew, one Guyanese, and two Whites.
+The seven fatal victims consisted of one Black security guard, five Hispanic women, and one Guyanese Indian male.
+All the victims were store employees.
+The store's Jewish manager, two white construction workers and a Guyanese guard were shot and wounded by Smith but survived.

 Aftermath

-Sharpton subsequently said the perpetrator was an open critic of Sharpton and his nonviolent tactics.
+Sharpton subsequently said the perpetrator was an open critic of him and his nonviolent tactics.
 In 2002, Sharpton expressed regret for making the racial remark "white interloper" but denied responsibility for inflaming or provoking the violence.